biosails/pheniqs/docs/quickstart.md

 >**Example 1.2** Output header and first 3 records (one complete read) from [interleaving](glossary.html#interleaved_file_layout) the three read segments verbatim into a single SAM formatted stream written to standard output using the configuration file in **Example 1.1**.
 {: .example}

-Notice that the order of the paths in the array is not just telling Pheniqs where to find the files but actually defines the enumerated segments of the input read.
-When reading the [split](glossary.html#split_file_layout) read layout in this example that just means Pheniqs will read one segment from each input file.
-But if the same 3 segment input reads were [interleaved](glossary.html#interleaved_file_layout) into one file, you would list the same file path 3 times to tell Pheniqs that every 3 records in that file form a single, 3 segment, sequence read.

-This simple example can already be used to interleave raw split read segments into a single CRAM file.
+Next we will show you how to use this simple example to interleave raw split read segments into a single CRAM file.
 CRAM files are the latest indexed and compressed binary encoding of SAM implemented in [HTSlib](glossary.html#htslib) and often provide more efficient compression than the ubiquitous gzip compressed FASTQ format while being much faster to interact with.
 Packaging your reads into a CRAM container also makes archiving raw data simple.
 Another huge advantage of interleaved files is that they may be produced or consumed by Pheniqs through [standard streams](glossary.html#standard_stream).

 # Declaring Output

-Since most of the time you do not want your output on stdout you will want to provide an output file path or, when writing split output, multiple paths.
+Since most of the time you do not want your output on stdout you will want to provide an output file path.
 To write interleaved output to a compressed CRAM file simply add an `output` directive to **Example 1.1**.
+Like `input`, the `output` directive is a JSON array of file paths.
+You may optionally specify multiple paths in the output array to write a split output.

 >```json
 {